Omnistac/zedux/docs/guides/dispatchableReducers.md

 Actually, it's still possible.
 After calculating the new state, Zedux will dispatch the special [hydrate action](/docs/api/actionTypes.md#hydrate) to the store, which inspectors can plug in to.

-This gives Zedux a big boost up from other zero-configuration Redux libraries like Repatch, Redux-Zero, and Noredux.
+This gives Zedux a big boost up from other zero-configuration Redux libraries like [Repatch](https://github.com/jaystack/repatch) and [Redux-Zero](https://github.com/concretesolutions/redux-zero).

 ## Refactoring

 Eventually our app may grow to the point where we need the scalability of a [reducer hierarchy](/docs/guides/theReducerLayer.md).
-Well-made inducer hierarchies are very easy to move piece-by-piece over to a reducer hierarchy setup.
+Well-made inducer hierarchies are very easy to incrementally migrate to a reducer hierarchy setup.

 Let's take the `addTodo` inducer factory from our shape abstraction example above and port it over to a reducer hierarchy.
 Here it is again: